 Rideshare insurance can be a bit overwhelming for a new driver.
 First, you have to understand why you need it, then you have to find a company in your state that offers it, and finally, if you have more than one option in your state, you have to decide which company’s policy is the best fit for your situation.

-Today, we’re going to compare actual quotes from a few different insurance companies here in CA. Rideshare insurance options vary by state, so be sure to take a look at our state-by-state list of rideshare-friendly insurance companies and recommended agents.
+Today, we’re going to compare actual quotes from a few different insurance companies here in California.
+Rideshare insurance options vary by state, so be sure to take a look at our state-by-state list of rideshare-friendly insurance companies and recommended agents.
 If you only have one option in your state, it’s an easy decision, but it seems like every day, more and more companies are jumping on the rideshare insurance bandwagon.

 Why Rideshare Insurance?